SrisittikumChanintorn/ChatGPTWithTreeOfThought/README.md

 The implementation consists of:

 1. **Main Script** (`main.py`):
-   - Sets up API authentication with Anthropic
+   - Sets up API authentication with OpenAI
    - Defines the root question about Chinese price war impacts
-   - Configures model parameters (Claude-3-5-Sonnet-20240620, max tokens)
+   - Configures model parameters
    - Creates branch and sub-branch structure
    - Processes and assembles the final response